amlel-el-mahrouss/photon/ReadMe.md

-# ZKA Browser.
+# ZKA Photon SDK.

+## Description:

-A web browser engine written in C++ for ZKA.
+A Browser engine written in C++ for ZKA OS, Windows and Linux.

 ##### Copyright ZKA Technologies.
 All rights reserved.